jrandj/redhat/README.md

         ```shell
         mount /stratis/strat1/fs1 /mnt
         df -h
-        # add to /etc/fstab to make it persistant
+        # add to /etc/fstab to make it persistent
         ```

     * To add a disk to the stratis pool and confirm: